Become a Fertility Nurse – Education & Certification

 Admissions Requirements for Nurse Practitioner Programs

-Nurses typically hold an ADN, which typically takes two years to complete, or a BSN that can take up to four years to complete.
+Nurses typically hold an ADN, which typically takes two years to complete, or a BSN, which can take up to four years.
 Many degree programs offer flexible options for those interested in pursuing a combined bachelor’s and master’s degree program for those interested in pursuing an advanced practice registered nurse (APRN) licensure.
-APRNs may work as midwives, nurse anesthesiologists, nurse practitioners, and more.
+APRNs may work as midwives, nurse anesthesiologists, and practitioners.

 Aspiring fertility nurses must be RNs, and proof of licensure is required for admission.
-While there are programs that will accept applicants who have only completed an associate’s degree in nursing (ADN), most incoming students have already completed their bachelor of science in nursing (BSN).
-Programs may also require extensive application materials including resumes, statements of purpose, letters of recommendation, GRE scores, and more.
+While some programs will accept applicants who have only completed an associate’s degree in nursing (ADN), most incoming students have already completed their bachelor of science in nursing (BSN).
+Programs may also require extensive application materials, including resumes, statements of purpose, letters of recommendation, and GRE scores.

 Fertility Nurse Program Accreditation

-Recognized by the US Department of Education, the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission For Education In Nursing (ACEN) are the main national accrediting bodies for nursing programs.
+Recognized by the US Department of Education, the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission For Education In Nursing (ACEN) are national accrediting bodies for nursing programs.

 On-Campus Fertility Nurse Degree Programs